Inverted Hammer Candlestick - Shooting Star Candlestick - Inverted Hammer vs Shooting Star Candlesticks

 Inverted Hammer Candlestick

-A buy is completed when a candle closes above neck-line, this is opening of the candle on left side of this pattern.
-The neck line region in this acts as a resistance zone.
+A buy is completed when a candle closes above neck-line, this is opening of the candlestick on left side of this pattern.
+The neckline region in this acts as a resistance zone.

-Stop orders for the buy trade transactions should be set just few pips below lowest price on the recent low.
+Stop orders for the buy trades should be set just few pips below lowest price on the recent low.

-An inverted hammer is named so because it indicates that the market is hammering ++oout a bottom.
+An inverted hammer is named so because it indicates that the market is hammering out a bottom.

 Shooting Star Candlestick

-This is a bearish reversal candle pattern.
-It occurs at tops of a market trend.
+This is a bearish reversal candlestick pattern.
+It occurs at tops of a trend.

 It occurs at the top of an uptrend where the open price is same as the low and price then rallied up but was forced back downward to near the open.